News / When to Hold Back vs. Sell: Making Smart Decisi...

 In two years, you'll forget why you kept something.
 That documentation helps you evaluate whether the decision was right and informs future decisions.

 THE RACK lets you tag animals with project assignments and notes.
-When you're reviewing your collection, you can see at a glance which animals have active roles in your breeding plans and which are just... there.
+When you're reviewing your collection, you can see at a glance which animals have active roles in your breeding plans and which ones don't have a purpose.
 That clarity helps you make better decisions about what to keep and what to move.

 The Bottom Line